-- 2. Define the trace levels ("NONE", "ERROR", "CUSTOM", "WARNING", "API", "EVEN", "DEBUG". - 3.
-Select "Enable BSA HCI snoopfile logging". - 4.
+- 2. Define the trace levels ("NONE", "ERROR", "CUSTOM", "WARNING", "API", "EVEN", "DEBUG".
+Similar to Video library trace levels it defines the level of information that the code will include in trace files. - 3.
+Select "Enable BSA HCI snoopfile logging".
+Snoopfile logging is a Boolean that determines if a snoopfile is created and can be downloaded - 4.
 Define the file size (max.
 6.3 MB) and click Submit. - 5.
 For archiving the file, select Download.